Meal Planning: Organizing Your Menu & Grocery Shopping

 Marking your coupons can be especially handy if you go to a store where you use electronic coupons that are loaded onto your shopping cart where you can’t see them.
 Another great option is to use a handy app like Flipp.

-To get you started on your grocery shopping planning, download the printable below.
+To get you started on your grocery shopping planning, download your printable here.

 2. Kitchen Organization